nmfs-ost/AA-SI_GCPSetup/README.md

 gcloud config set project ggn-nmfs-aa-dev-1
 ```

+> 📌 **Heads up — the two most common points of confusion:**
-**Note:** Replace `{{ACCOUNT}}` with your NOAA Google account email.
+> - `{{ACCOUNT}}` → **replace this** with your NOAA email (your personal account).
+> - `ggn-nmfs-aa-dev-1` → **leave this exactly as is**.
+It's the shared AA-SI Project ID, not something you create or change.

 ![Terminal Authentication](assets/instruction_3.png)

 ---

-### 6. Reactivate the Environment Later
+### 2. Reactivating the Environment Later

-You can return to the AA-SI environment at any time by running:
+Any time you return to your workstation, you can jump back into the AA-SI environment with:

 ```bash
 source venv312/bin/activate
 ```

-Understand that python312 is a the most optimized python version for our aa-si tool.
+> 🐍 **Why `venv312`?** Python 3.12 is the most optimized and tested version for the AA-SI toolset, which is why we've standardized on it.

+---

-### 7. Start GCP authentication
+### 3. Complete GCP Authentication

-Follow browser prompts to authenticate via your NOAA credentials.
-A Link will be provided in the terminal and it will carry you throiugh a process of google email based authentication.
-THis is where your Noaa email account will be required.
-If your session times out restart it :
+After running the initialization script, follow the browser prompts to authenticate using your NOAA credentials.
+A link will appear in your terminal that walks you through a Google email–based sign-in flow — this is where your NOAA email account is required.

+If your session times out or you need to re-authenticate, just run:

 ```bash
 gcloud auth application-default login && \